Amazon sales outlook falls short after record holiday quarter

 The company forecast net sales of between $56 billion and $60 billion for the first quarter, missing analysts' average estimate of $60.77 billion, according to IBES data from Refinitiv.

-The guidance includes two percentage points of negative impact from changes in currency exchange rates.
+The guidance includes two percentage points of negative impact from changes in currency exchange rates, Olsavsky said.

-Olsavsky said that investments would increase this year.
-The company had little need to splurge in 2018 thanks to prior spending on warehouses, headcount and other areas, boosting profit.
-But this year investments will rise, though Olsavsky did not detail where or how much.
+Olsavsky also stressed that 2018 was light on investments relative to prior years, and he said that spending on the company's Prime Video service would increase in 2019 - already at an annual $5 billion, Reuters previously reported.
+Olsavsky declined to provide further guidance on expenses.

-"As a result, the profit story in ‘19 may not be as good as it was in ‘18," said Tom Forte, analyst at D.A.
-Davidson, adding that this might not be a bad thing.
+He also said that the operating profit margin for Amazon Web Services would move around a bit.
+Revenue for the unit was $7.43 billion, beating estimates of $7.26 billion.

 Overall, net sales for the fourth quarter were $72.38 billion and beat analysts' average estimate of $71.87 billion on the back of a strong holiday season, which includes the major U.S. shopping event Black Friday.